 So how do you know if you have PPI or not, well that is where we step in.
 As long as you know the name of the lenders you have had in the past we can look for you.
 No paperwork, no accounts numbers are necessary and don’t worry about how far back we can go: the oldest successful claim so far is 1987.
 With the lenders name we can approach them and locate your details, if there is no PPI, you will know and there will be no fee to pay.
-If we do locate PPI and can obtain a refund that is when a fee is payable which is 25% including the VAT of the amount recovered.
+If we do locate PPI and can obtain a refund that is when a fee is payable which is 20% plus VAT (equivalent to 24% inclusive) of the amount recovered.

 What have you got to lose, you get to find out if there was PPI or not with the peace of mind that if there is not you have nothing to pay.
 I have over 30 years in the finance industry 18 of which I have been dealing with complaints on behalf of clients against lenders where I oversee all claims personally.

 You have probably heard all about mis-sold PPI on the news recently and you have also probably seen a number of adverts from companies offering to help you get compensation for the money that you were charged for this PPI.
 So what exactly is PPI?
 PPI is payment protection insurance and this product was sold with most financial products in the early 21st century.
 Because of the controversy surrounding the way in which it was sold to customers, it is rare for it to be sold these days.
 The reason for taking out PPI on a loan or credit card for example is so that it will insure the repayments of these debts.
 So what is the problem?